-#5 Exercise Can Give You Something to Look Forward To and a Goal to Achieve
+#4 Exercise Can Give You Something to Look Forward To and a Goal to Achieve

-Having a goal to chip away at each day and being able to see progress as you get closer to achieve it can be incredibly rewarding.
+Having a goal to chip away at each day and being able to see progress as you get closer to achieving it can be incredibly rewarding.